-The Management Engagement Committee conducted reviews of BGHL's system of internal controls and service providers in January and February 2023.
+The Management Engagement Committee conducted a review of BGHL's system of internal controls in January and February 2024.

 The Board is ultimately responsible for BGHL's system of internal controls and for reviewing its effectiveness.
 The Board has developed a framework that is designed to manage, rather than to eliminate the risk of failure to achieve BGHL's business objectives.
 The framework involves identifying sources of risk, the potential significance (financial and operational) of any risk impact(s), and the associated controls in place to identify, preempt and mitigate those potential impacts.
-This is documented in a Business Risk Assessment which is considered at least annually by the Board.
-The framework is discussed with the Investment Manager, and members of the Management Engagement Committee conduct a detailed meeting with the Investment Manager to review the effectiveness of controls and any breaches / errors that have occurred since the last inspection visit.
+This is documented in a Business Risk Assessment which is considered by the Audit committee, and the Management Engagement Committee conducts a detailed meeting with the Investment Manager to review the effectiveness of controls and any breaches / errors that have occurred since the last inspection visit.
 Any such control failures are also recorded on an exceptions basis and reported at quarterly Board meetings or in real time if sufficiently significant.
 No significant failings or weaknesses were identified at the last inspection visit.
 These processes ensure an at least annual review of BGHL's system of internal controls, including financial, operational, compliance and risk management.
 The system can only provide reasonable and not absolute assurance against material misstatements.